Planting Lemon Trees

-We’ve recently bought a house and for our joint birthday, bought a variety of plants for the garden, one of which is a lemon tree.
-Where would be the best place to plant it as we’ve been told by several people that it is quite a difficult thing to grow in Dunedin.
+We’ve recently bought a house in Dunedin and bought a variety of plants for the garden, one of which is a lemon tree.
+Where would be the best place to plant it?

 Citrus are frost tender and do need to be protected when grown in colder climates.
 As the tree matures it will become more resistant to mild frosts, however the risk will always remain if there is a particularly heavy frost or snow.